 Lyle Roberts is a partner in the Securities Litigation practice group and a member of the Litigation department.
 He joined the Firm in 2012 and is a resident of the Washington, DC office.

-Mr. Roberts' recent representations include the successful defense of Mark Cuban (owner of the Dallas Mavericks) in an SEC insider trading case.
+Mr. Robert's representations include the successful defense of Mark Cuban (owner of the Dallas Mavericks) in an SEC insider trading case.
 In a widely publicized trial victory, Mr. Cuban was found not liable on all claims.
 He also has obtained dismissals with prejudice on behalf of CenturyLink, ChannelAdvisor, and Alcobra in recent securities class actions brought against those companies.
-He currently represents a number of prominent companies – including CenturyLink and Lender Processing Services – in the defense of private securities litigation.
-His notable past representations include appellate victories in the PEC Solutions, Cree, and Frontier Insurance securities class actions, leading to the complete dismissal of the claims in those cases.
+He currently represents a number of prominent companies – including Lumber Liquidators and Fidelity National Financial – in the defense of private securities litigation.

-Mr. Roberts is a frequent writer and lecturer on securities litigation topics and is often quoted in the media.
+Mr. Roberts is a writer and lecturer on securities litigation topics and is often quoted in the media.
 He is the author of The 10b-5 Daily, a blog devoted to news and analysis related to securities class actions.
 Mr. Roberts also is co-chairman of the annual Practicing Law Institute securities litigation program.
 He frequently submits amicus briefs in securities litigation cases on behalf of clients, including recent briefs in the U.S. Supreme Court on behalf of the Washington Legal Foundation in the Halliburton case and SIFMA and the Chamber of Commerce of the United States of America in the Matrixx case.
 Mr. Roberts has been named a Washington, DC Super Lawyer since 2013 and is recommended by The Legal 500.

 Prior to joining Cooley, Mr. Roberts was a partner at Dewey & LeBoeuf.
 He also led the East Coast securities litigation practice of Wilson Sonsini Goodrich & Rosati during his tenure with that firm.